Index

 Bowel cancer screening uptake: aged 60 to 74 years old (Persons 60-74 yrs) | 2021/22 | 69.6 | 72.7 | 74.4 | 66.4 | 68.4 | 70.8 | 75.9 | 74.8 |

 When the bowel cancer screening programme started in 2009/10 the percentage uptake in Hull was 49.8%, and whilst this increased over the next couple of years the rate remained relatively static at around 57% for the period 2011/12 to 2018/19.
-The rate increased in Hull between 2018/19 and 2019/20.
-The trends over time in Hull have been similar to those for England and across the Humber, Coast and Vale, so it is possible that the way the programme has been administered or advertised has changed to prompt the increase in take-up, or it could be more people were at home and/or focused on their health (due to the pandemic) which increased take-up.
+The rate increased in Hull between 2018/19 and 2019/20, and further increased between 2020/21 and 2021/22.
+The trends over time in Hull have been similar to those for England and across the Humber, Coast and Vale, so it is possible that the way the programme has been administered or advertised has changed to prompt the increase in take-up, or it could be more people were at home and/or focused on their health (due to the pandemic) or were more aware of bowel cancer which increased take-up.

 Compared with benchmark